Plato: Approximate Analytics over Compressed Time Series with Tight Deterministic Error Guarantees: Introduction

-Particularly interesting are the analytics that combine multiple vectors, such as correlation and cross-correlation, by vector multiplication.
-Then the amplitude independence of the error guarantees does not apply generally.
-Rather the dichotomy illustrated in Figure~\ref{fig:dichotomy} emerges: (i) for compressions with aligned time series segments, the error guarantee is AI when the used function family forms a \textit{Vector Space (VS)} in the conventional sense \cite{halmos2012finite}; and (ii) for compressions with misaligned time series segments, which are the more common case, choosing a VS family is not enough for AI guarantees.
-The family must be a \textit{Linear Scalable Family (LSF)}, which is a property that we define in this paper (Section~\ref{subsec:estimation_function}).
+The experimental results, where we tried data sets with different characteristics and different compression methods, verified the above intuition: AI error guarantees were \textit{order(s) of magnitude smaller} than their amplitude dependent counterparts.
+Particularly interesting are the analytics that combine multiple vectors by vector multiplication (eg, cross-correlation).
+Then the amplitude independence of the error guarantees does not apply to all families and, thus, this study says that one should be careful in the choice, if error guarantees are needed. \eat{ Rather the dichotomy illustrated in Figure~\ref{fig:dichotomy} emerges: (i) for compressions with aligned time series segments, the error guarantee is AI when the used function family forms a \textit{Vector Space (VS)} in the conventional sense \cite{halmos2012finite}; and (ii) for compressions with misaligned time series segments, which are the more common case, choosing a VS family is not enough for AI guarantees.
+The family must be a \textit{Linear Scalable Family (LSF)}, which is a property that we define in this paper (Section~\ref{subsec:estimation_function}). }